-Immerse yourself in French language and culture as you explore the cosmopolitan cities and off-the-beaten-track villages of France on this summer language immersion program in France for high school students.
-Visit the chateaux of the Loire Valley, swim and picnic beneath the Pont du Gard, go zip-lining and canyoning in the Alps, and spend a homestay week becoming part of a French family.
+Immerse yourself in French language and culture as you explore the cosmopolitan cities and off-the-beaten-track villages of France on this summer language immersion program for high school students.
+Work alongside traditional Breton shopkeepers in a coastal village, learn to make artisanal truffles from a French chocolatier, savor high culture and hidden neighborhoods in the City of Light, go zip-lining and canyoning in the Alps, and spend a homestay week becoming part of a French family.

 - Language Learning

 - Typical Group:

 - 33 days

 - Discuss famous works of art at the Louvre, the Musée d’Orsay, and the Centre Pompidou — in French!

 - Enjoy a crêpe or a pain au chocolat as you relax at a Parisian sidewalk café.

 - Put your French to the test by spending a morning shadowing a local Breton baker, shop owner, or farmer.